eProsima/Discovery-Server/README.md

 Note that according with [former attributes explanation](#rtpsparticipantattributes) we must populate the **DiscoverySettings discovery_config** specifying we want to create a **DiscoveryProtocol_t::SERVER** and adding a new listening locator to any **BuiltinAttributes** metatraffic lists (this locator or locators must be known by the clients).
-In this case the UDP port 64863 is hardcoded as is the server prefix.
+In this case the UDP port 64863 is hard-coded as is the server prefix.

 #### TCP transport attribute settings